mnylc/mnylc.github.io/_posts/jobs/2019-12-02-PART-TIME-ASSISTANT-CHILDREN-S--YA-LIBRARIAN-THE-NEW-YORK-SOCIETY-LIBRARY.markdown

 ### Compensation

-The Library is open 7 days a week except selected holidays.
+•The Library is open 7 days a week except selected holidays.
 Tuesday through Thursday the Library is open until 8:00 PM.
-The position is part-time, approximately 21 hours per week Evening and weekend shifts are required for this part-time position Salary will be commensurate with experience
+•The position is part-time, approximately 21 hours per week •Evening and weekend shifts are required for this part-time position •Salary will be commensurate with experience

 ### Location